maarten-pennings/6502/3eeprom/README.md

 ### Design of the EEPROM programmer

 Programming the [AT28C16](https://opencircuit.shop/ProductInfo/1001018/CAT28C16A-Datasheet.pdf) is fairly simple.
-In steady state, the chip is powered (VC, VSS) and enabled (nOE).
+In steady state, the chip is powered (VCC, VSS) and enabled (nCE).
 To write a byte, set an address on its 11 address lines, data on its 8 data lines, and pulse nWE.
 To read a byte, set an address on its 11 address lines, pull nOE low, read data from the 8 data lines, and release nOE to high.

 We can write Nano firmware to do that.
 One complication is that we need 8 data wires, 2 control wires (nWE, nOE) and 11 address wires.
 The Nano does not have that.
 So we follow Ben's approach and use a shift register for the address wires.

-Not for the data wires, because we want to read those as well.
+We do not use the shift registers for the data wires, because we want to read the data as well.
-And not for the control wires, because we want to time the pulses indenpedent from the address line changes.
+And we also do not use the shift registers for the control wires, because we want to time the control pulses indepedent from the address line changes.

-The idea is to write firmware implements a command interpreter, which that allows commands (over UART/USB) to write bytes to memory locations
+The idea is to write firmware that implements a _command interpreter_.
+This command interpreter allows us to enter commands (over UART/USB) to write bytes to memory locations.
+Here are examples of such commands.

 ```
   >> write 7FC 00 02
   >> write 200 A9 00 85 33
 ```

-but also has commands to read memory locations
+The command interpreter will also support commands to read memory locations, so that we can verify writes.

 ```
   >> read 200 8
   200: A9 00 85 33 FF FF FF FF
 ```

-I added LEDs to get feedback on the commands, and I liked that so much that I put them on all data and address lines.
+I added LEDs to the schematics to get direct feedback on the commands.
+I liked that so much that in the end I put LEDs on all data and address lines.
-Then I decided to add two buttons that allow the user (with the help of the Nano) to go to next or previous address.
+Then I decided to add two buttons to allow the user (with the help of the Nano) to go to next or previous address.
-So, this is an alternative to the USB interface, but only allows reading.
+The buttons form an alternative user interface, but only allows reading.

 ### Hardware of the EEPROM programmer